SAR71/MMM-MieleAtHome/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-*The module is currently only available in german*
+*The module is currently optimized for german*

 *The module is not released by the Miele company*